 The University will maintain its undergraduate admission requirements of a 2.0 high school GPA or higher, provided the student has achieved an 18 or higher ACT composite score.
 Students with a 3.0 or higher high school GPA are admitted without ACT or SAT test scores.
 Students who do not meet these benchmarks may have other admission options, and are encouraged to call 270-809-3350 or email firstname.lastname@example.org.

-Prospective students can continue to remain in touch with the University in many ways throughout the pandemic.
-Virtual campus visits are available by calling 270-809-2896 or emailing email@example.com.
+Both campus and virtual visits are available by calling 270-809-2896 or emailing email@example.com.
 Individuals and their families can meet one-on-one with a Murray State staff member virtually through Zoom or by phone.
-The University continues to offer multiple virtual events and resources through Facebook and other online resources.
-Individuals are encouraged to follow the University through various social media platforms including Facebook, Twitter, Instagram and LinkedIn.